 Getting to the Races

-Once qualified, your horse can be nominated for a race or races at a race meeting.
-Trainers will find upcoming programmed races in the Harness Racing Weekly or on HRNZ website under Racing/Programmes.
+Once qualified, your horse can be nominated for a race at an official tote race meeting.
+Trainers will find upcoming programmed races on the HRNZ website under racing/programmes.
 Trainers will often set horses for races weeks in advance and they can determine suitable races through the tentative programmes, which are also available online or printed in the Harness Racing Weekly at the start of each month.